mohithkanuru/Data-Mining-Project-to-improve-hotel-business/README.md

 ### Association Rule Mining
 - Extracted frequent patterns and itemsets to find relationships between features like special requests, room type, and cancellations.

-### Sentiment Analysis
+### Sentiment Analysis and Rating Prediction
-- Cleaned and preprocessed review texts.
+- Data Prep: Cleaned and labeled review data, then split into train, val, and test sets.
-- Performed sentiment classification using Vader and TextBlob.
-- Analyzed common words, emotions, and review distributions across ratings.
+- Modeling: Fine-tuned a pretrained transformer (e.g., DistilBERT) for sentiment and rating prediction.
+- Training: Used Hugging Face Trainer with GPU, mixed-precision, and learning rate scheduling.
+- Evaluation: Logged detailed metrics (accuracy, precision, recall, F1) after each epoch.

 ## Insights from the Analysis